satellite-of-love/survey-options/README.md

 Jess is going to use it in a demo.
 This service should be available at https://survey.atomist.com/surveyOptions?seed=123

+This should return JSON containing options, each with an imageLocation (URL to a kitty picture) and text (describing it).

 [boot]: https://projects.spring.io/spring-boot/
 [rest]: https://en.wikipedia.org/wiki/Representational_state_transfer